The Serious Violence Duty brings partners together to collaborate and plan to prevent and reduce serious violence.

-This analysis will be used to develop a local Strategic Needs Assessment (SNA) which will inform a strategy for preventing and reducing serious violence locally.
+This analysis has been used to develop a local Strategic Needs Assessment (SNA) which in turn has helped shape our Serious Violence Duty Strategy for preventing and reducing serious violence locally.

 The Serious Violence Duty comes with a small amount of funding which PCCs can use on strategy development and to commission interventions which can help to deliver the Duty.

 The Duty requires the following specified authorities within a local Government area to collaborate and plan to prevent and reduce serious violence: